Concordium/concordium-rust-smart-contracts/CTS1.rst

 .. note::

-  Be aware of the limit on the number of logs per smart contract function call which currently is 64, and also the byte size limit on each logged event, which currently is 512 bytes.
+  Be aware of the limit on the number of logs per smart contract function call, which currently is 64, and also the byte size limit on each logged event, which currently is 512 bytes.
   This will limit the length of the metadata URL depending on the size of the token ID and whether a content hash is included.
   With the largest possible token ID and a content hash included; the URL can be up to 220 bytes.